guifarias31/msfs_tbm930_project/README.md

 And for changing the PFD color, go check you my [other mod](https://github.com/guifarias31/msfs_pfd_color_modification).

+And for liveries, see [this thread](https://forums.flightsimulator.com/t/turboprop-master-livery-list/168196/16) on forum.

 Current features of this modification are:

 * **Removed the 30% gap between 0 and 30% throttle:**